Fantastic Four: Rise of the Silver Surfer

-Fantastic Four: Rise of the Silver Surfer (titled Fantastic 4: Rise of the Silver Surfer on home media) is a 2007 American superhero film, and sequel to the 2005 film Fantastic Four.
-Both films are based on the Fantastic Four comic book and were directed by Tim Story.
+Fantastic Four: Rise of the Silver Surfer is a 2007 superhero film based on the Marvel Comics superhero team the Fantastic Four.
+The sequel to the 2005 film, it was directed by Tim Story, from a screenplay by Don Payne and Mark Frost.
 The film stars Ioan Gruffudd, Jessica Alba, Chris Evans, and Michael Chiklis as the title characters, with Julian McMahon, Kerry Washington, Andre Braugher, Beau Garrett, Doug Jones and Laurence Fishburne in supporting roles.
-The plot follows the Fantastic Four (and Doctor Doom) as they confront, and later ally with, the Silver Surfer to save Earth from Galactus.
+The plot follows the Fantastic Four (and Doctor Doom) as they confront the Silver Surfer to save Earth from Galactus.

-The film was released on June 15, 2007 in North America.
-Critical reception was generally mixed but also slightly better than the first film.
-The film grossed over $301 million worldwide, but earned less than its predecessor which grossed $333.5 million worldwide.
-A third film was planned but ultimately cancelled, which was attributed to factors such as the film's box office disappointment, the conflict between the director and Jessica Alba, and the producers having trouble finding a new director for a planned Silver Surfer spin-off.
-As such, the franchise even ended up in development hell.
+The film was released in the United States on June 15, 2007, to generally mixed reviews and grossed $301.9 million worldwide and was a box-office success, but earned less than its predecessor which grossed $333.5 million worldwide.
+A third film was planned but ultimately cancelled.
 The series was rebooted in 2015 with the release of Fantastic Four to poor critical and commercial reception.
-Marvel Studios eventually claimed the film rights of the characters, along with the X-Men and Deadpool, after the acquisition of 21st Century Fox by Disney.
+Marvel Studios eventually reclaimed the film rights of the characters, along with the X-Men and Deadpool, after the acquisition of 21st Century Fox by Disney.
+Evans, who would portray Captain America in the Marvel Cinematic Universe (MCU), reprised his role as Johnny Storm / Human Torch in the 2024 film Deadpool & Wolverine.